topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ## Motivation

-On the following cases, it is needed to schedule pods considering storage capacity.
+Storage capacity needs to be considered when:

-- Because we want to resize after a node-local PV is scheduled, it should select a node with as much free space as possible.
+- we want to resize after a node-local PV is scheduled.
+In this case we need to select a node with as much free space as possible.
-- We want to select a node with less free node space to reduce the number of nodes as much as possible.
+- we want to select a node with less free node space to reduce the number of nodes as much as possible.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of